 “If she shows, you better owe her one.
 Shows she hits just get overrun.”

 To be thorough, I dumped the bag onto the sill, unleashing a heap of glitter behind it.
 Some spilled over the edge.
 It shut me up fast.
 I doubted too many others fell for it.
 There wasn’t any glitter anywhere else.
 Nonetheless, I swept the pile into the bag then crouched to clean the floor.
 It was good thing too.
 I didn’t see it right away, but a sliver of paper hid among the mess.
 I plucked it without dusting it off.

 It was a hidden note.
 I couldn’t believe it.
 Across the fold, inked in matching blue marker, it read, “Be great tonight.”
 I grinned.
 Even her handwriting was sexy.
 Best of all, she signed it, and I might’ve pumped my fist saying it out loud.

 In goosebumps, I shot to my feet then unwrinkled the paper against the sill.
 “Be great tonight,” I chuckled.
 “Yeah, I got you.”
 Vibing to the beat, I next snatched the lanyard, threw it on, and sleeved the note behind my ID.
 Safekeeping, yeah?
 Lastly, I tucked everything inside my shirt then ditched for the venue.

 Thanks for reading!

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Three Word SegWrite a Review